I Can’t Sing at the London Palladium

 The show is full of belly laughs.
 Simon Bailey as Liam O’Deary just “wants to hug everyone”, mimicking with an uncanny resemblance X Factor show host Dermot O’Leary, and Jordy (Victorial Elliot) typifies the Geordie “lovie, pet” Cheryl Cole.
 And, in spite of the fact that I Can’t Sing can’t seem to make up its mind about whether it wants to condemn the X Factor or applause it, the show is worth a look-in, if not for the relentless lampooning but for Erivo’s soaring vocals, a talent worthy of showing.

-I Can’t Sing is on at the London Palladium until 25th October 2014, for further information or to book visit here.
+I Can’t Sing is on at the London Palladium until 25th October 2014.
+For further information or to book visit the show’s website here.

 Watch the trailer for I Can’t Sing here: